 It’s all in the definitions

-Don’t dare to come up with something completely new, in telling investors how to tell great cleantech.
+Don’t dare to come up with something completely new, in teaching investors how to tell it’s great cleantech.
 Feedback is likely to be, “If it’s so innovative, how come I haven’t heard of it before?”
 Or try this, from a financial institution, “We don’t have a category for that one.
 Sorry”.
 Or better yet, “You did well on 14 of 15 items on our checklist, but you’ll have to build it in Canada to qualify on job creation.
 We need jobs locally”.
 Ah, the tyranny of the clerks!
 There’s only one shared atmosphere to benefit from the gigatons of carbon reduction.
 Wherever it’s achieved, it works just the same for us in Canada.

 So I wrote another blog last year, on how to re-categorise the project into something with an acceptable abbreviation.
 Does that blog show how to tell it’s great Cleantech?
 No. It just asks how to find an appropriate niche out of a bowl of cleantech alphabet soup.
 It contains our climate funding game’s best-known set of three-letter abbreviations.
 Pick one, DAC, CCS, PV etc.